Name and location of repository

 In the early 1970s, leaders within the Texas Medical Center recognized the importance of documenting the stories behind its formative years.
 In response, Dr. William Seybold, TMC President Richard Eastwood, historian Don Macon and others set in motion the Texas Medical Center Historical Resources Project.
 With the support of the M. D. Anderson Cancer Center—including use of its recording studio—Macon and others began creating a series of video interviews featuring early leaders and other influential figures in the TMC.

 Over the years, the project’s focus expanded to “video profiles” that also included significant visitors to the TMC.
 Given M. D. Anderson’s involvement, it’s no surprise that several of these feature national and international figures in cancer research on their visits to Houston.

 From the beginning, copies of the interviews were presented to the TMC Library so they would be available for research.
 Later, most of the master tapes (3/4” U-matics), also made their way to the McGovern Historical Center for preservation.
-The collection of interviews now archived at the MHC includes conversations with thirty-seven different interviewees spread across nearly one hundred tapes.
+The collection of interviews now archived at the MHC includes conversations with thirty-eight different interviewees spread across forty-seven unique recordings.
+Including duplicates, there are nearly one hundred tapes.

 Content and structure elements

 The Texas Medical Center (TMC) Historical Resources Project records contain video oral histories of notable personalities associated with or visiting the TMC.
 Beginning in 1973, the initial group of interviews focuses on individuals involved in the founding or early days of the TMC.
 Later “video profiles” also include significant visitors to the TMC.
 Several of these feature national and international figures in cancer research on their visits to Houston.
 In total the collection features forty-seven unique recordings of interviews with thirty-eight different individuals.
 All forty-seven unique recordings have been digitized.